Medestin/questions/README.txt

            before all nodes greater than or equal to x. lf x is contained within the list, the values of x only need to be after the elements less than x (see below).
 The partition element x can appear anywhere in the "right partition"; it does not need to appear between the left and right partitions.
+Task 2.5 - Sum Lists: You have two numbers represented by a linked list, where each node contains a single
+            digit.
+The digits are stored in reverse order, such that the 1 's digit is at the head of the list.
+Write a function that adds the two numbers and returns the sum as a linked list.